 - In Almost Famous, one of the bands bets their groupies.

-- In Amazing Grace, William Wilberforce pulls out of a card game when his opponent bets a slave.
+- In Amazing Grace, William Wilberforce pulls out of a card game when his opponent bets a slave, something the opponent did for the express purpose of testing Wilberforce's abolitionist convictions.
 Needless to say, a serious example.

 - Starts off the plot of Ruggles of Red Gap, as Ruggles the British valet is gambled and lost to a pair of loudmouth American tourists.